fugu-chop/launch_school/rb120_object_oriented_programming/lesson_3/1_equivalence.md

 ### `===`
 There are two more concepts related to equality.
 The first is the `===` method.
 Just like `==,` it looks like a built-in Ruby operator when you use it, but it's in fact an _instance method_.
 The more confusing part about this method is that it's used implicitly by the `case` statement.

+The `===` operator is generally used to determine if an object __belongs to a set__.
+For example, an _instance of a class belongs to the class_, a number in a range belongs to that range, etc.

 A good example of seeing `===` in action is when we have ranges in a `when` clause.
 ```
 num = 25